scipion-em/docs/docs/developer/creating-a-protocol.rst

 in parallel in :doc:`Parallelization<parallelization>`.

-Even when a protocol runs its steps without parallelization, one particular step can take advantage of a multiprocessor and use MPI or threads in a particular program command line.
+Even when a protocol runs its steps without parallelization, one a particular step can take advantage of a multiprocessor and use MPI or threads in a particular program command line.